Measurements of Dihadron Correlations Relative to the Event Plane in Au+Au Collisions at $\sqrt{s_{_{\rm NN}}}=200$ GeV: Systematic Uncertainties

-We parameterized the $\vv$ measurement~\cite{v2MRP} as $\vv=1.15\vf^2$ and used this parameterization for both trigger and associated particles in our flow correction~\cite{3part}.
-The uncertainties in $\vf$ are propagated to $\vv$.
-Note that the $\vv$ fluctuation effects that is related to the second harmonic event plane, which should be included in our flow background, are already included in the $\vv$ measurement which was carried out with respect to the second harmonic event plane~\cite{v2MRP,v4v6}.
-Fluctuations in $\vv$ related to the fourth harmonic event plane could be potentially not small~\cite{v4v6} and are not included in the available measurement of $\vv$, however, these fluctuation effects come into our two-particle correlation background as $\vv^{2}$ (not through the cross-term of $\vf\vv$) and are therefore negligible.
+and used this parameterization for both trigger and associated particles in our flow correction~\cite{Abelev:2008ac}.
+The uncertainties in $v_2$ are propagated to $\vv$.
+Note that the $\vv$ fluctuation effects related to the second harmonic event plane, which should be included in our flow background, are already included in the $\vv$ measurement which was carried out with respect to the second harmonic event plane~\cite{Adams:2004bi,Adams:2003zg}.
+Fluctuations in $\vv$ related to the fourth harmonic event plane could be potentially not small~\cite{Adams:2003zg} and are not included in the available measurement of $\vv$.
+However, these fluctuation effects come into our two-particle correlation background as $\vv^{2}$ (not through the cross-term of $\vf\vv$) and are therefore negligible for our centrality range.
+Nevertheless, in Sec.~\ref{sec:v3}, we also include this fluctuation effect in flow subtraction.

 The flow backgrounds are shown by the solid curves in Fig.~\ref{fig:raw}.
 The systematic uncertainties due to anisotropic flow parameters are shown by the dashed curves.
-The normalization of each background curve is adjusted by \zyam\ to match the raw correlation function such that the background-subtracted correlation is zero at minimum (see Sec.~\ref{sec:analysis:bkgd}).
+The normalization of each background curve is adjusted by \zyam\ to match the raw correlation function such that the background-subtracted correlation is zero at the minimum (see Sec.~\ref{sec:analysis:bkgd}).
 As seen from the figures, the dashed curves are not symmetric about the solid curve.
-This is mainly due to the \zyam\ normalization as the normalization region is around $\dphi\approx\pm1$, not at $\pm\pi/2$.
+This is mainly due to the \zyam\ normalization, as the normalization region is around $\dphi\approx\pm1$, not at $\pm\pi/2$.

 The coefficient $\va\vtR$ in Eq.~(\ref{eq:bkgd}) determines the size of the modulation in the flow background.
 These coefficients are tabulated in Table~\ref{tab:v2v2}.
 For in-plane trigger particles, $\vtR$ is positive as given by Eq.~(\ref{eq:vR}) or~(\ref{eq:v2R}).
 The correlated elliptic flow uncertainties in $\va$ and $\vtR$ gives a large uncertainty in $\va\vtR$.
 For out-of-plane trigger particles, however, $\vtR$ is negative.
-The correlated uncertainty in $\va$ and $\vtR$ tends to cancel each other, resulting in a small uncertainty in $\va\vtR$.
-This is apparent in the systematic uncertaities listed in Table~\ref{tab:v2v2}.
+The correlated uncertainties in $\va$ and $\vtR$ tend to cancel each other, resulting in a small uncertainty in $\va\vtR$.
+This is apparent in the systematic uncertainties listed in Table~\ref{tab:v2v2}.
 It is shown in the systematic uncertainty background curves in Fig.~\ref{fig:raw}, where the uncertainty for in-plane correlations is large, while for out-of-plane correlations it is small.